elephantscale/elastic-labs/ml/bert/README.md

 ## 4. Create index

+On your second ssh window verify that you have the 3 services runnign by saying `docker ps`

 You can use the create index API to add a new index to an Elasticsearch cluster.
 When creating an index, you can specify the following: